raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 In this case it applies to the DSO Session as a whole, and the client MUST begin closing the DSO Session, as described in {{retry}}.
-The RCODE in the message header MUST indicate the reason for the termination:
+The RCODE in the message header SHOULD indicate the principal reason for the termination:

-* NOERROR indicates a routine shutdown.
+* NOERROR indicates a routine shutdown or restart.
 * FORMERR indicates that the client requests are too badly malformed for the session to continue.
-* SERVFAIL indicates that the server is overloaded due to resource exhaustion, or is restarting.
+* SERVFAIL indicates that the server is overloaded due to resource exhaustion and needs to shed load.
-* REFUSED indicates that the server has been reconfigured and due to a policy change is no longer able to perform one or more of the functions currently being performed on this DSO Session
+* REFUSED indicates that the server has been reconfigured, and at this time it is now unable to perform one or more of the long-lived client operations that were previously being performed on this DSO Session.
-* NOTAUTH indicates that the server has been reconfigured and is no longer able to perform one or more of the functions currently being performed on this DSO Session because it no longer has authority over the names in question (for example, a DNS Push Notification server could be reconfigured such that is is no longer accepting DNS Push Notification requests for one or more of the currently subscribed names).
+* NOTAUTH indicates that the server has been reconfigured and at this time it is now unable to perform one or more of the long-lived client operations that were previously being performed on this DSO Session because it does not have authority over the names in question (for example, a DNS Push Notification server could be reconfigured such that is is no longer accepting DNS Push Notification requests for one or more of the currently subscribed names).

-This document specifies only these RCODE values for Retry Delay request.
+This document specifies only these RCODE values for Retry Delay message.
-Servers sending Retry Delay requests SHOULD use one of these values.
+Servers sending Retry Delay messages SHOULD use one of these values.
-However, future circumstances may create situations where other RCODE values are appropriate in Retry Delay requests, so clients MUST be prepared to accept Retry Delay requests with any RCODE value.
+However, future circumstances may create situations where other RCODE values are appropriate in Retry Delay messages, so clients MUST be prepared to accept Retry Delay messages with any RCODE value.

+In some cases, when a server sends a Retry Delay message to a client, there may be more than one reason for the server wanting to end the session.
+Possibly the configuration could have been changed such that some long-lived client operations can no longer be continued due to policy (REFUSED), and other long-lived client operations can no longer be performed due to the server no longer being authoritative for those names (NOTAUTH).
+In such cases the server MAY use any of the applicable RCODE values, or RCODE=NOERROR (routine shutdown or restart).

-The RCODE value received in the message header of a Retry Delay unacknowledged message is generally usually useful only for information purposes, such as writing to a log file for future human analysis regarding the nature of the disconnection.
+Note that the selection of RCODE value in a Retry Delay message is not critical, since the RCODE value is generally used only for information purposes, such as writing to a log file for future human analysis regarding the nature of the disconnection.
 Generally clients do not modify their behavior depending on the RCODE value.